Wapply/everything/Untitled 1.md

 In your laugh,
 In the spark of your eyes,
 In the way you get nervous,
-In how you speak to me—
+In how you speak to me...
 And how your voice feels like home, even in silence.

 You are my greatest adventure,